Scifabric/pybossa/doc/customizing.rst

 Some projects need sometimes a way to protect their contributors due to the nature of the project.
-In this cases, where privacy is really important, PyBossa allows you to **lock** all the public pages related to the users and statistics about the site and projects.
+In this cases, where privacy is really important, PYBOSSA allows you to **lock** all the public pages related to the users and statistics about the site and projects.
 Specifically, by enabling this mode only administrators will be able to see the following pages: